oponcet/CPinHToTauTau/script_FF/readme.md

 │       ├── final_control_plots/
 │
 ├── src/
+|   ├── compute_catId_region.py   # Script to create the input json file that contains the id and path to the pck files
 │   ├── __init__.py
 │   ├── input_processing.py       # Script to convert all needed pck file in ROOT files by region │   ├── derive_FF.py              # Script to caclulate Fake factors and error (FF and FF0).
 Call fit_function.py and save results in json.